Permaculture and Indigenous Medicine

 The thinking and feeling behind these guarantees has been a source of inspiration to all who care about Nature and the future of the Planet.

-Kitzia has participated in seed and food trade events where groups of indigenous women from the Andes meet and share seed and food with the indigenous groups of the Coast of Ecuador.
+Kitzia has participated in events where groups of indigenous women from the Andes meet and share seed and food with the indigenous groups of the Coast of Ecuador.
 There she shared a great seed diversity of highly nutritious vegetables and tropical fruits.
 She also found new plants to add to her living genealogy seed collection.